Mood swings during pregnancy

 In fact, a woman's feelings change with each passing trimester, and each phase brings its own emotional issues.
 In your first trimester, you may struggle with the very fact that you're pregnant.
 During the second trimester, you might focus on the notion that you really are going to have a baby.
 In the third trimester, you'll probably extend that thinking further and contemplate the responsibilities—and the joys—of being a mother.
 This takes a lot of emotional adjustment!

 A pregnancy also changes the dynamics of your family's relationships.
 If this is your first baby, you will go from being an individual or part of a couple, with obligations only to yourself or to another adult, to having full-time responsibility for a totally dependent infant.

 If you're having a second baby (or third or fourth), changes still take place within the family as your responsibilities increase.
 Bringing a new little person into a family can be stressful at times, even under the happiest circumstances.
 That's why pregnancy is sometimes called a "developmental crisis."
 Although having a baby is a normal and wonderful part of life, it can still feel overwhelming.
 And your feelings can be magnified by the hormonal changes taking place in your body.

 Here are emotions and reactions that many pregnant women report.
 Please note that they are not all negative:

-- anxiety about finances, living arrangements, childcare, loss of independence, changes in your relationship with your partner, labor and birth, whether you'll be a good mother, and so on
+anxiety about finances, living arrangements, childcare, loss of independence, changes in your relationship with your partner, labour and birth, whether you'll be a good mother, and so on

 Keeping Your Emotions in Check